Everybody’s Buzzing Over “The Queen’s Gambit”–The Hottest Series On Netflix

-Have you watched??
+Have you watched it??

-By now, you’ve probably heard about Netflix limited series “The Queen’s Gambit” that’s trended for weeks.
+By now, you’ve probably heard about Netflix’s limited series “The Queen’s Gambit” that’s been trending for weeks.

 If not, it’s reigned at #1 on the streaming giant since its premiere on October 23rd and tells the story of young chess prodigy Beth Harmon as she struggles against her circumstances and her own addictions.